How barriers to entry influence competitive advantage.

 As you grow your business beyond the early struggle phase, you can overcome the challenges of breaking through any barriers to entry by innovating new and unexpected value in the marketplace rather than compete for the value already created by others.

-If you found this post useful, please subscribe to the blog in the form above.
+If you found this post useful, please subscribe to the blog.